A Tutorial on Meta-Reinforcement Learning: Applications

-\section{Applications}
+Alternatively \emph{evolution strategies} (ES)~\citep{rechenberg1971evolutionsstrategie,wierstra2014natural,salimans2017evolution}, which are black-box optimization algorithms, are used by \citet{houthooft2018evolved,kirsch2021introducing,lu2022discovered}.
+ES works by sampling a set of parameters from a distribution, evaluating the set by running the inner-loop, and updating the parameters of the distribution.
+This can be seen as applying REINFORCE~\citep{williams1992simple} on the parameter distribution.
+The general approach of using ES in the outer-loop is illustrated in Figure~\ref{fig:es_outer_loop}.
+ES suffers less from the vanishing and exploding gradients problem and has more favorable memory requirements at the cost of high variance and sample complexity compared to SGD-based methods~\citep{metz2021gradients}.
+Finally, genetic algorithms~\citep{schmidhuber1987evolutionary} and random search are used by \citet{alet2020meta,co-reyes2021evolving,garau2022multi}, who consider discrete parameterizations of the inner-loop objective.

-In many application domains, fast adaptation to unseen situations during deployment is a critical consideration.
-By meta-learning on a set of related task, meta-RL provides a promising solution in these domains (Figure \ref{fig:application}), such as traffic signal control \citep{zang2020metalight}, building energy control \citep{luna2020information,grewal2021variance}, and automatic code grading in education \citep{liu2022giving}.
-Meta-RL has also been used as a subroutine to address non-stationarity in the sub-field of continual RL \citep{al2018continuous,nagabandi2018deep,berseth2021comps}.
-Moreover, curriculum learning has been applied to meta-RL \citep{mehta2020curriculum}, and, conversely, meta-RL has been applied to unsupervised environment design \citep{dennis2020emergent}.
+\chapter{Applications}

+\enlargethispage{\baselineskip} In many application domains, fast adaptation to unseen situations during deployment is a critical consideration.
+By meta-learning on a set of related task, meta-RL provides a promising solution in these domains, such as traffic signal control \citep{zang2020metalight}, building energy control \citep{luna2020information,grewal2021variance}, and automatic code grading in education \citep{liu2022giving}.
+Meta-RL has also been used as a subroutine to address non-stationarity in the sub-field of continual RL \citep{al2018continuous,nagabandi2018deep,riemer2018learning,berseth2021comps,liotet2022lifelong,woo2022structure}.
+In continual RL, the task, or MDP, can change throughout the lifetime of an agent.
+Meta-RL can help by learning how to address this non-stationarity in the task, given a distribution over sequences of tasks, simply by allowing the MDP to change to closely related MDPs, during a single trial.
+Moreover, curriculum learning and unsupervised environment design (UED) have been used to provide the distribution of tasks required for a meta-RL agent \citep{mehta2020curriculum} or an otherwise adaptive agent \citep{dennis2020emergent}.
 In this section, we consider where meta-RL has been most widely applied, as well as intersections with other sub-fields where meta-RL has been used successfully to solve problems.
 Specifically, we discuss robotics and multi-agent RL.

-\subsection{Robotics}
+\section{Robotics}